giresse19/banking/README.md

 - Contains method for customers to add number of accounts they have.

 ___ TimeDepositAccount class____
  -  contains main business logic of the app
  - gets and sets maturity date for account maturity
  - contains withdraw method which is possible only after maturity date check has been passed.
  - extends account class.
- -contains method for depositing into account.
+ - contains method for depositing into account.